tomershafir/sort-seastar/README.md

 - Add PGO build.
 - Add sanitizer builds.
 - Include CMake targets for LLVM tools, document `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`.
-- add CMake preprocessor target with -E opt
+- add CMake preprocessor target with -E opt, need to find the seastar CMake package for the custom target.

 - Evaluate other strategies to allocate available memory to read and write buffers on merge, depending on storage device type, e.g. add a knob to prefer read or write sequentiality, and measure.
+- Support memory relative memory_reserve_userspace_total_bytes, benchmark and fine tune the default setting, measure total memory usage minus parts size, document the statistical study.
+- Add a setting min_shard_size_bytes or similar to shut sharding off for small files, need to benchmark different file sizes between sharded vs serial sort until I find the point where the ration inverts, document the statistical study.
 - Make sure buffer size is small for small files to avoid reservation of unsued space and increase preallocation_size for large files: [https://github.com/tomershafir/seastar/blob/908ccd936a63a37cd98470ad8bf44a20d969c51e/include/seastar/core/fstream.hh#L94](https://github.com/tomershafir/seastar/blob/908ccd936a63a37cd98470ad8bf44a20d969c51e/include/seastar/core/fstream.hh#L94).
 - Generalize merge code to depend on merge_k_way rather than 2.